 Best Lures, Bait & Tackle to catch Blue Marlin

 Blue marlins respond well to large, whole bait.
 Anglers should opt for bonito, dolphin, mullet, mackerel, bonefish, ballyhoo, flying fish, and squid.
-Artificial lures also work well for catching these large fish.
+Rubber skirted trolling lures also work well for catching these large fish.

 The following are fishing lures, bait and tackle that can be used to catch Blue Marlin: